La Jolla High School: Demographics

-LJHS currently enrolls about 1,500 students in grades 9-12, supported by 109 staff members (a principal, 2 vice principals, 67 credentialed teachers, 2 visiting community college professors, 4 counselors, a nurse, a psychologist, a librarian, a media tech, 6 custodial staff, a landscaper, and other support staff).
+In 2015, LJHS had about 1,500 students in grades 9-12, supported by 109 staff members (a principal, 2 vice principals, 67 credentialed teachers, 2 visiting community college professors, 4 counselors, a nurse, a psychologist, a librarian, a media tech, 6 custodial staff, a landscaper, and other support staff).

 LJHS has two NBCTs (National Board Certified Teachers) in its English Department, and numerous AP (Advanced Placement) instructors in English, Computer Science, Social Science, and Science Departments who serve as Readers or Table Leaders for the annual AP Exams, which are designed by the College Board to measure student achievement in college-level classes and administered by the Educational Testing Service (ETS).
 All LJHS teachers have a valid credential for the subjects they teach, and SDUSD has certified the site as 100 percent No Child Left Behind (NCLB) compliant.

 Caucasian students make up a little more than half of the student population, and Hispanic students comprise the largest minority population.

 LJHS is made up of 61% residential students and 39% nonresidential.
 Of the approximately 1,500 students currently enrolled at LJHS, 24% are eligible for free or reduced lunch.
 Various students are enrolled in Voluntary Ethnic Enrollment Plan (VEEP), CHOICE, Program Improvement School Choice (PISC), NCLB, and special education programs.
 LJHS does not receive any Title I funds.

 Discipline, dropout and graduation rates

-La Jolla High's suspension rate is low, at about 115 suspensions per year; some of these suspensions are accrued by the same students.
+LJHS's suspension rate is low, at about 3% for the 2021-2022 school year.
 The main reasons (about 50%) are due to minor disruptions in the classroom.
 The other 50% of suspensions include reasons such as fighting, alcohol/drug/tobacco possession and/or use, and stolen property.

-The dropout rate is 0.2%.
+The dropout rate is 1%.

 Students graduating with UC "a-g" credits increased from 70.7% to 79.4% in 2013–2014, the most recent year recorded by SDUSD.
 Class of 2016 students will be required to pass the "a-g" requirements for graduation.